 - Changes to the gums or teeth

 - If a patient is a tobacco user

 - If a patient has noticed increased tooth sensitivity

 - Soreness in the neck or jaw

 This information lets the dentist get the full picture of the patient’s health history, including what the potential problems may be.
-It is important to know about allergies and medications because it can impact treatment plans.
+It is important to know about because it can impact treatment plans.

 Come See Us at Burke Dental Today!

 The best thing you can do for your teeth